kkyon/botflow/docs/index.rst

-case 2: crawler get a google search result page . it maybe need to parse search result and next page link .
+case 2: crawler gets a google search result page.
+It may need to parse search result and next page link .

 .. code-block:: python